 My coneflower produced five blooms this year, one had faded by the time I got a picture.
 This was a gift to me two years ago from a friend.

-The Gerbera Daisy is covered in buds this year, and burst into bloom on Friday morning.
+Gerbera Shasta Daisy is covered in buds this year, and burst into bloom on Friday morning.

 It was time to do some clean out of the flower bed where the squash and tomatoes were planted.
 Disappointing results this year, not one single squash and only a few scrawny tomatoes.